SMITH ROCK CRAGGIN' CLASSIC

 - 4:00 PM - 10:00 PM: Climber Celebration Party with Silver Moon Brewing Co.

 Pour the beers, friend!
-Join the tribe for a Climber Celebration Party that ain't to be missed.
+Join us for a Climber Celebration Party that ain't to be missed.
 Featuring (free!) local beer from Silver Moon Brewing Co., local food trucks slinging the tastiest of the tasty, free swag and gear handouts, a silent auction and raffle featuring amazing deals on top end gear, games, music, and vendor village.
 Additionally, Bend Rock Gym will host a special slew of games including Smith Rock Sumo, Rack & Pack Comp, and other crazy shenanigans.
 Grab a brewski and howl at the moon!

 4:00 - 8:30 PM: Silent Auction - Open Bidding!